 For young chicks, they find it hard to produce mucus in the early years.
 That is why it’s important to put them on a diet that is rich in vitamin A which can help their glands produce mucus.

-Chickens are known to eat anything they’re given, but most vegetables and fruits.
+Chickens are known to eat almost anything they’re given, including most vegetables and fruits.
 Giving them a nutritional diet can ensure their growth and health.
-Brussel sprouts, just like most vegetables, are healthy foods that you can feed to your chickens.
+Brussels sprouts, just like most vegetables, are healthy foods that you can feed to your chickens.

-Most chick owners have questions with regards to what they can and cannot feed to their chickens.
+Most chick owners have questions with regard to what they can and cannot feed to their chickens.
 If you’re one of these people, check out the answer to your question below.

-Can Chickens Eat the Stalks of Brussel Sprouts?
+Can Chickens Eat the Stalks of Brussels Sprouts?

-The stalk of a brussel sprout can be eaten by chickens for as long as it is cooked for a longer time.
+Chickens can eat the stalk of a Brussels sprout if it is cooked thoroughly to soften it.
 It will make the stalk softer and easier for chicks to eat.
-The stalk will help increase and maintain nutrients to the Brussel sprouts which will be very beneficial for your chickens.
+The stalk will help increase and maintain nutrients to the brussels sprouts which will be very beneficial for your chickens.

-Can Chickens Eat the Leaves of Brussel Sprouts?
+Can Chickens Eat the Leaves of Brussels Sprouts?

 The leaves of this vegetable are packed with a lot of nutrients that can keep your chickens healthy and strong.
 Before feeding it to your chickens, make sure to cut it into tiny bite-sized pieces or cook it so that it will be easy for chicks to swallow.

-How Should You Feed Brussel Sprouts to Your Chicken?
+How Should You Feed Brussels Sprouts to Your Chicken?

-There are a lot of various ways in which you can feed Brussel sprouts to your chicken.
+There are a lot of various ways in which you can feed brussels sprouts to your chicken.
 You can do it in an entertaining way and keep your chickens wanting more, or you can do it the old-fashioned way by serving it to them simply.
-There’s a lot of options for you to choose from so go check them out.
+There is a lot of options for you to choose from so go check them out.

 Mixed with their regular feeds